yuk1c/antiddos/README.md

 - You use another antiDDoS script (uninstall it)
 - You use a modified kernel (install the official kernel)
-- You use complicated routing (don't use the script) You use it on a router
+- You use complicated routing (don't use the script)
+- You use it on a router
+- You use it with VPN

 ## To allow needed ports:
 ```
-sudo iptables-nft -A INPUT -p [tcp/udp] -m multiport --dports [port,port...] (max – 15 ports) -j ACCEPT
+sudo iptables-nft -I INPUT -p [tcp/udp] -m multiport --dports [port,port...] (max – 15 ports) -j ACCEPT
 ```
+Example: sudo iptables-nft -I INPUT -p tcp -m multiport --dports 1194 -j ACCEPT (will allow tcp to 1194)

 ## To save rules:
 ```